 Uterine polyps attach to your uterus by a large base or a thin stalk and can grow to be several centimeters in size.
 Irregular menstrual bleeding, excessively heavy menstrual flow or bleeding between ...

 Some women may experience only light bleeding or spotting or may even be symptom-free.

 Although the exact cause of uterine polyps is unknown, hormonal factors appear to play a role.
 Uterine polyps are estrogen-sensitive, meaning that they respond to estrogen in the same way that the lining of your uterus does — growing in response to circulating estrogen.

-Uterine polyps also may present an increased risk of miscarriage in women undergoing in vitro fertilization (IVF).
-If you're undergoing IVF treatment and you have uterine polyps, your doctor will probably recommend polyp removal before embryo transfer.
+Uterine polyps also may present an increased risk of miscarriage in women who undergo in vitro fertilization (IVF).
+If you're considering IVF treatment and you have uterine polyps, your doctor may recommend polyp removal before embryo transfer.

 Preparing for your appointment

 Your first appointment will likely be with either your primary care provider or a gynecologist.

 Because appointments can be brief, and it can be difficult to remember everything you want to discuss, it's a good idea to prepare ahead of time.

 For uterine polyps, some basic questions to ask include:

 Don't hesitate to ask follow-up questions during your appointment.